Amenhotep II: Family and early life

-Portraits in glass of the pharaohs Amenhotep II (left) and Akhenaten, daying from the 18th Dynasty of Egypt: among the oldest pieces of glassware in the collection of the Corning Museum of Glass in Corning, New York.
+Portraits in glass of the pharaohs Amenhotep II (left) and Akhenaten, dating from the 18th Dynasty of Egypt: among the oldest pieces of glassware in the collection of the Corning Museum of Glass in Corning, New York.
 As seen in the "35 Centuries of Glass" gallery during a February 2022 visit to the museum.

 Amenhotep II was born to Thutmose III and a minor wife of the king: Merytre-Hatshepsut.
-He was not, however, the firstborn son of this pharaoh; his elder brother Amenemhat, the son of the great king's chief wife Satiah, was originally the intended heir to the throne since Amenemhat was designated the 'king's eldest son" and overseer of the cattle of Amun in Year 24 of Thutmose's reign.
+He was not, however, the firstborn son of this pharaoh; his elder brother Amenemhat was originally the intended heir to the throne since Amenemhat was designated the "king's eldest son" and overseer of the cattle of Amun in Year 24 of Thutmose's reign.
 However, between Years 24 and 35 of Thutmose III, both queen Satiah and prince Amenemhat died, which prompted the pharaoh to marry the non-royal Merytre-Hatshepsut.
 She would bear Thutmose III a number of children including the future Amenhotep II.
 Amenhotep II was born and raised in Memphis in the north, instead of in Thebes, the traditional capital.
 While a prince, he oversaw deliveries of wood sent to the dockyard of Peru-nūfe in Memphis, and was made the Setem, the high priest over Lower Egypt.
 Amenhotep has left several inscriptions touting his athletic skills while he was a leader of the army before his crowning.
 Amenhotep was no less athletic than his powerful father.
 He claims to have been able to shoot an arrow through a copper target one palm thick, and that he was able to row his ship faster and farther than two hundred members of the navy could row theirs.
 Some scepticism concerning the truth of these claims has been expressed among Egyptologists.

-Amenhotep acceded to the throne on the first day of the fourth month of Akhet, but his father died on the thirtieth day of the third month of Peret.
-If an Egyptian crown prince was proclaimed king but did not take the throne on the day after his father's death, it meant that he served as the junior coregent during his father's reign.
+Amenhotep II acceded to the throne on the first day of the fourth month of Akhet, but his father died on the 30th day of the third month of Peret.
+If an Egyptian crown prince was proclaimed king but did not take the throne on the day of his father's death, it meant that he served as the junior coregent during his father's reign.
 A coregency with Thutmose III and Amenhotep II is believed to have lasted for two years and four months.